jupyter/governance/_sources/trademarks.md

 -- and is not -- acceptable use of our trademarks, specifically the word mark "Jupyter", the Jupyter logos, and variations of those marks.
-This policy describes the uses generally approved by Jupyter and NumFOCUS for its trademarks.
+This policy describes the uses generally approved by Jupyter and LF Charities for its trademarks.
-However, if you violate this policy, or otherwise take actions that may compromise the reputation or trademarks of Jupyter, or expose NumFOCUS to liability,
+However, if you violate this policy, or otherwise take actions that may compromise the reputation or trademarks of Jupyter, or expose LF Charities to liability,
-NumFOCUS may require you to cease all use of any Jupyter trademark, regardless of the uses allowed in this policy.
+LF Charities may require you to cease all use of any Jupyter trademark, regardless of the uses allowed in this policy.